 Helsinki in Finland is one of the best examples of shared mobility.
 Helsinki has set an ambitious target of making private vehicles completely obsolete by 2025.
 In this shared mobility system, all the shared and public transport are integrated into a single network with easy payments using digital platforms.
-It provides a better first and last mile connectivity.
-As per study conducted by International Transport Forum the shared mobility in Helsinki would reduce Carbon Dioxide emissions by 34%, reduce congestion by 37%, increase rail/metro ridership between 15% and 23%.
+It provides a better first and last-mile connectivity.
+As per a study conducted by International Transport Forum, the shared mobility in Helsinki would reduce Carbon Dioxide emissions by 34%, reduce congestion by 37%, increase rail/metro ridership between 15% and 23%.

 What is Shared Mobility?

 Share mobility means any mode of transportation that is shared by users on an as-needed basis.
-The platforms for shared mobility could be two wheeler, 4 wheeler, mass transit.
-The Different Types of Shared Mobility are given below.
+The platforms for shared mobility could be two-wheeler, 4 wheeler, mass transit.
+Different Types of Shared Mobility are given below.

 - Mass Transit – Bus, rail, metro.

-- Ride sharing – In this form of transportation owners use their own vehicles for commercial purpose, the platform will link riders with drivers traveling in the same direction and facilitate direct payment.
+- Ride sharing – In this form of transportation owners use their own vehicles for commercial purpose, the platform will link riders with drivers travelling in the same direction and facilitate direct payment.